 B.A.J. in Journalism

 At its core, journalism is about storytelling.
-The best journalists will seek truths that matter and report them.
-From taking photos on another continent to shooting video at a playoff game or writing words that change lives - here you won't simply study journalism, you'll experience it.
+From taking photos on other continents to shooting video at a playoff game, or writing words that change lives -- at the University of Mississippi, you won't simply study journalism, you'll experience it.
 This major offers courses in video storytelling, photojournalism, design, social media, sports reporting & more.